Sisyrinchium: Taxonomy

 The genus was named by Carl Linnaeus in 1753, based on the species Sisyrinchium bermudiana (commonly called Bermudiana).
 The taxonomy of this genus is rather perplexing and confusing, as several of these species, such as Sisyrinchium angustifolium, form complexes with many variants named as species.
 More genetic research and cladistic analysis need to be performed to sort out the relationships between the species.
 Some species, notably Sisyrinchium douglasii, have been transferred to the separate genus Olsynium.

+The greatest diversity for the genus is found in South America.

+Approximately one third of the species in the genus have oil producing hairs called elaiophores to attract oil-bees.
+Nearly all these species are native to South America.

 Etymology

-Sisyrinchíon is the Greek word, recorded by Pliny and Theophrastus, for the Barbary nut iris (Iris or Moraea sisyrinchium), and refers to the way the corm tunics resemble a shaggy goat's-hair coat, sisýra.
-Authors as early as 1666 give the dubious etymology of Latin sūs "pig" and Greek rhynchos "nose", referring to pigs grubbing the roots.
+The genus name Sisyrinchium appears to be derived from Sisyrinchíon, the Ancient Greek name for the Barbary nut (Moraea sisyrinchium), a common Mediterranean plant of southern Europe and northern Africa.
+The Greek name, recorded by Pliny and Theophrastus, refers to the way the corm tunics of that plant resemble a shaggy goat's-hair coat, sisýra.
 As Goldblatt and Manning explain, "the reason for applying the name to a genus of New World Iridaceae was apparently arbitrary."

+As an alternative, authors as early Giacinto Ambrosini in as 1666 give the dubious etymology of Latin sūs "pig" and Greek rhynchos "nose", referring to pigs grubbing the roots.

 Selected species

-There are up to 200 species, including:
+There are 212 accepted species as of 2025, including: